 Symptoms to watch out for

-Wisdom teeth are the 3rd and final set of permanent adult teeth to come in.
-They appear far back in the mouth on the top and bottom behind the second set of molars.
-Wisdom teeth usually erupt sometime between your late teens and mid-twenties but there are exceptions.
-Some people get theirs sooner or later and yet others don't have wisdom teeth at all.
-Sometimes wisdom teeth come in without causing any immediate problems but there are many reasons why these teeth should come out.
+Wisdom teeth are the third and final set of permanent adult teeth to appear.
+They come in at the very back of the mouth, above and below the second set of molars.
+Wisdom teeth usually erupt between the late teens and mid twenties, though timing varies.
+Some people get them earlier or later, and some never develop wisdom teeth at all.
+While wisdom teeth sometimes come in without issues, there are many reasons why removal is recommended.

-- They may be coming in crooked or become stuck against the neighbouring tooth.
+- When they grow in crooked or get stuck against neighbouring teeth

 The wisdom tooth removal process

-Wisdom teeth may be easily extracted by your dentist or require a common surgical procedure performed by an oral surgeon.
-After an examination, the dentist will have more information for you about the type of extraction you'll need.
-You may have all 4 teeth removed at once or you may have them removed gradually at more than one appointment.
+Wisdom teeth can often be removed easily by your Dentist in Vancouver or may require a surgical procedure performed by an oral surgeon.
+After an examination, your dentist will explain what kind of extraction you need.
+You may have all four teeth removed at once or in separate appointments.

 Examining your teeth